 Tips and Variations

 You can also use the “Paste Special” option to insert copied cells in Google Sheets.
 This option allows you to specify how you want to paste the cells, such as formatting, values, or formulas.
-(See Also: How To Do Count If In Google Sheets)
+(See Also: How To Calculate Date Difference In Google Sheets)

 Additionally, you can use the “Insert” menu to insert copied cells.
 To do this, select the cells you want to copy, go to the “Insert” menu, and choose “Paste” from the drop-down menu.